 Overview

 Flora Green Focus’ unique twist lies in its environmental impact—users grow virtual trees by completing tasks, but failing to finish those tasks causes the trees to wither.
-For an extra level of commitment, users can pledge real money to ensure task completion, with unfulfilled pledges contributing toward planting real trees.
+For an extra level of commitment, you can pledge real money to ensure task completion, with unfulfilled pledges contributing toward planting real trees.
 This blend of motivation and environmental consciousness sets Flora apart from other focus apps.

-- Platforms: iOS & Android
+Platforms: iOS & Android

 Pros & Cons